cnsoto/JavaScript-Notes/THIS keyword.md

   console.log(p.f())// 5
 ```
 ----
-_THIS_ in "GETTER" or "SETTER"
-A function use as a "GETTER" or "SETTER" has its _THIS_ value bind to the "Object" from which the property was stablish.
+Another use of _THIS_ in object is when a function use as a "GETTER" or "SETTER".
+The function has its _THIS_ value bind to the "Object" from which the property was stablish.

 ----
-Example 5.3
+Example 5.3 Shows _THIS_ in "GETTER" function
 ```
   function modulus(){
     return Math.sqt(this.re*this.re + this.im*this.im)